Pi

-Because it relates to a circle, π is found in many formulae in trigonometry and geometry, especially those concerning circles, ellipses and spheres.
-It is also found in formulae from other topics in science, such as cosmology, fractals, thermodynamics, mechanics, and electromagnetism.
-It also appears in areas having little to do with geometry, such as number theory and statistics, and in modern mathematical analysis can be defined without any reference to geometry.
-The ubiquity of π makes it one of the most widely known mathematical constants inside and outside of science.
-Several books devoted to π have been published, and record-setting calculations of the digits of π often result in news headlines.

 Fundamentals

 Name

 The symbol used by mathematicians to represent the ratio of a circle's circumference to its diameter is the lowercase Greek letter π, sometimes spelled out as pi.
 In English, π is pronounced as "pie" (/paɪ/ PY).
 In mathematical use, the lowercase letter π is distinguished from its capitalized and enlarged counterpart Π, which denotes a product of a sequence, analogously to how Σ denotes summation.

-The choice of the symbol π is discussed in the section § Adoption of the symbol π.

 Definition

 The circumference of a circle is slightly more than three times as long as its diameter.
 The exact ratio is called π.

 π is commonly defined as the ratio of a circle's circumference C to its diameter d: